TomConlin/synthetic_lunar_cycle/README.md

    http://api.usno.navy.mil/imagery/moon.png?date=5/28/1900&time=05:13:03.123

-For the sake of pointless precision I woulds like to select a month who's actual lenght is close to the average length of 29.530588 days.
+For the sake of pointless precision I woulds like to select a month who's actual length is close to the average length of 29.530588 days.

 It should not matter which month get a list of new moons for 2018 from: